 You can examine the back of the deck where you will find a bank of wires that comes from the circuit board.

-Check for corrosion which bridges the gap between some wires and is the cause of the error, though is some occasions.
+Check for corrosion that bridges the gap between some wires and is the cause of the error, though is some occasions.

 The reason for corrosion is led by exposure to a humid environment.
 If that’s the case, scrape off the corrosion and check if the unit functions.